Hut Therapy

 Counselling, Psychotherapy & Supervision

+My name is Janet Brandling.
 My principle philosophy is that we are all essentially people trying to making our way in the world with good intent.
 When working with people who are struggling, in crisis or distress (acute or chronic) I prefer to think "what happened to you and how is this affecting you" rather than "what is wrong with you".
 This leads us to your story, your strengths and your ways to survive.

 My roots are in health.
 My first training was as a registered general nurse.
 Later I studied psychology and became an assistant psychologist in a mental health organisation.
 More recently I have been conducting health research and evaluation and also supporting health professionals to carry out their own research.
 Out of personal interest I have studied bodywork and lay herbalism.
 I have an interest in groups, particularly women’s circle.
 Previously I have run a postnatal support group, for women who have identified as having postnatal depression.
 This broad history gives me a holistic and broad understanding of how people manage their own health and wellbeing.